 The rich history of the school was carved by its first trustees – Sir Jamshedji Jeejeebhoy, Sir Bhalchandra Krishna Bhatavadekar, The Hon.
 Mr. S. Rebsch, Hon.
 Mr. Ibrahim Rahimtoola, Sir Sassoon Jacob David and has been nurtured over the years by honourable visionaries like Mr. K N Jussawalla, Mr. J.B.
 Petit, Mr. Vijay Merchant, Mr. R. P. Masani, Mr. Madhavjee D Thackersey and Sir Pherozeshah Mehta, to name a few.

-To encourage, nurture and develop differently abled individuals; to empower them to take their place in the world as confident, productive adults.
+To encourage, nurture and develop differently abled individuals; to empower them to take their place in the world and society as confident, productive adults.

 The Hon.
 Chief Justice of the High Court of Bombay: Ex- Officio Chairperson